Astros vs. Yankees Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has collected 105 hits with 14 doubles, two triples, 18 home runs and 60 walks.
-He has driven in 69 runs with four stolen bases.
+- Alex Bregman has put up 105 hits with 14 doubles, two triples, 18 home runs and 61 walks.
+He has driven in 70 runs with four stolen bases.

 Bregman Recent Games